 For example, you can work as a translator, interpreter, or tour guide.
 You can also find any position requiring this language in any company dealing with Polish speakers.

 Indian investments in Poland are valued at over US$3 billion.
-It includes many big businesses, like ArcelorMittal, Escorts, Reliance Industries, TCS, Ranbaxy, KPIT Cummins, Zensar, HCL Tech, Infosys, Wipro, UFLEX, Jindal Stainless, Berger Paints, Glenmark Pharmaceuticals, CRISIL, and many more.
+They include many big businesses, such as ArcelorMittal, Escorts, Reliance Industries, TCS, Ranbaxy, KPIT Cummins, Zensar, HCL Tech, Infosys, Wipro, UFLEX, Jindal Stainless, Berger Paints, Glenmark Pharmaceuticals, CRISIL, and many more.

-Several Polish companies like TZMO, Solaris, Ekolog, Geofizyka Torun, Famur Group, CANPACK, etc. are operating in India.
+Several Polish companies, such as TZMO, Solaris, Ekolog, Geofizyka Torun, Famur Group, and CANPACK, operate in India.

 Your Polish knowledge can help you land a job in these companies in India or Poland.